allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 Thinking about indexing and index segments, you have to notice that merging partial results from each segment is an operation similar to OR-ing (though it additionally has to account for document removal and updates).
 This leads to the conclusion that having many segments hurts search performance, especially for popular keywords whose postings lists are large to start with.
-Indeed, this happens in practice.
+Indeed, this actually happens.
 Performance may vary significantly depending on the number of segments, and the optimum is just a single segment in your index.
 In Elastic, you can use the [force merge](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/indices-forcemerge.html) API to reduce the number of segments after indexing.
 I have actually worked with a product in which data was never indexed incrementally, but instead the whole index was rebuilt from scratch and force-merged to a single segment after each update.
-This was a relatively small index with high search traffic and big gains in search performance (on the order of twice shorter response times) were the reason for this seemingly wasteful indexation process.
+This was a relatively small index with high search traffic and big gains in search performance (on the order of two times shorter response times) were the reason for this seemingly wasteful indexation process.

 ### Complex queries in disguise